associatedpress/cookiecutter-datakit-plugin/{{cookiecutter.repo_root}}/README.rst

 Credits
 ========

-This package was created with Cookiecutter_ and the `associatedpress/cookiecutter-datakit-plugin`_ project template (a modified version of the most excellent `audreyr/cookiecutter-pypackage`_).
+This plugin was created with Cookiecutter_ and the `associatedpress/cookiecutter-datakit-plugin`_ project template (a modified version of the most excellent `audreyr/cookiecutter-pypackage`_).

 .. _datakit: https://github.com/associatedpress/datakit-core